wayword-io/wayword-js/README.md

     console.log("input string could be a wayword!");
 ```

-2. Extracting a wayword from a sentence:
+2. Extracting a (potential) wayword from a sentence:

 ```javascript
 let input_string = "See you at one-two-three!";